 Only for Windows and Linux

-TestDisk is a free data recovery tool envisioned for restoring deleted drive partitions and the reactivation of non-booting hard drives.
+TestDisk is a free data recovery tool for restoring deleted drive partitions and reactivating non-booting hard drives.
 This tool also doesn't differentiate between why or how the files were deleted (whether by accident, owing to a software error, or a virus/malware).

-The program also provides a variety of solutions for specific problems, making it well-suited for advanced users.
-Those who are just getting started with data recovery might be overwhelmed, however, TestDisk is still a good option for performing the first analysis.
+The program provides a variety of solutions for specific problems, making it well-suited for advanced users.
+Those who are just getting started with file recovery might be overwhelmed, however, TestDisk is a good option, even for your first analysis.

 TestDisk excels at restoring deleted drive partitions.

-TestDisk can, among other things, restore FAT32/NTFS boot sectors (so long as they have been backed up), FAT12/FAT16/FAT32/NTFS boot sectors, and localize ext2/ext3/ext4 backup superblocks.
+Among other things, TestDisk can restore FAT32/NTFS boot sectors (so long as they have been backed up), FAT12/FAT16/FAT32/NTFS boot sectors, and localize ext2/ext3/ext4 backup superblocks.
 The affected partitions are either repaired or created anew.
-The software is compatible with all ubiquitous operating systems (DOS, Windows, Linux, FreeBSD, NetBSD, OpenBSD, SunOS, and Mac OS X).
+The software is compatible with all common operating systems (DOS, Windows, Linux, macOS, FreeBSD, NetBSD, OpenBSD, and SunOS).

 EaseUS Data Recovery

 With EaseUS Data Recovery you can easily find lost files and repair hard drives.
 This applies not only to files that you've deleted after emptying the recycle bin or lost owing to a faulty backup, but also those on formatted devices, raw devices, or deleted drive partitions.
 The tool is compatible with Microsoft Windows and macOS.